-Written by GOV Press Wisconsin Wednesday, 24 January 2024 08:32
+Written by GOV Press Wisconsin Friday, 26 January 2024 11:40

-- Protect 58 miles of rivers and streams and 22,334 acres of wetlands; - Protect more than seven miles of Class I and II designated cold-water trout streams; - Ensure the land remains forested and is sustainably managed as a working forest; - The property is third-party certified under the Sustainable Forestry Initiative, adhering to strict social and environmental standards. - Store approximately 19 million metric tons of carbon dioxide equivalent (MTCO2e); - Annually, it is estimated the property will sequester 125,000 MTCO2e over the first five years of management.
-Permanently secure public access and open 56 miles of roads designated for motorized vehicle use - Permanently secure public access and open 56 miles of roads designated for motorized vehicle use; - Connect important snowmobile/ATV/UTV trail routes to Oneida County's 1,100-mile trail network; and - Protect the headwaters of the Wolf River, which supplies clean drinking water to over 40,000 people who live downstream in cities and towns like Wausau, Merrill, Keshena, and New London.
+- Protect more than seven miles of Class I and II designated cold-water trout streams; - Ensure the land remains forested and is sustainably managed as a working forest; - The property is third-party certified under the Sustainable Forestry Initiative, adhering to strict social and environmental standards. - Store approximately 19 million metric tons of carbon dioxide equivalent (MTCO2e); - Annually, it is estimated the property will sequester 125,000 MTCO2e over the first five years of management. - Permanently secure public access and open 56 miles of roads designated for motorized vehicle use; - Connect important snowmobile/ATV/UTV trail routes to Oneida County's 1,100-mile trail network; and - Protect the headwaters of the Wolf River, which supplies clean drinking water to over 40,000 people who live downstream in cities and towns like Wausau, Merrill, Keshena, and New London.